 Bookstores are liking Vote Her In.

-Friends and colleagues are making Vote Her In their own.
-Above is an image from a workshop and training session in Michigan.
-Below is an image from a book signing in Indiana, at the Lubeznik Center for the Arts.
+Above is an image of me with Vote Run Lead founder, Shannon Garrett, from a training session we led.
+Below is an image from a book signing and talk I gave at the Lubeznik Center for the Arts.

-Publishers are liking Vote Her In.
 Below is the cover of the audio version of Vote Her In.
-Order wherever great audio books are sold.
+Order it, wherever great audio books are sold.

 “I’m not just telling you to read Vote Her In: Your Guide to Electing Our First Woman President because I had the honor of interviewing author Rebecca Sive.
 I’m telling you to read it because if feminists are going to take over the universe one elected office at a time, we need a solid strategy.
-Rebecca was inspired to write Vote Her In by the 2017 Women’s March in Chicago, and each chapter is named for a poster she photographed (“The Patriarchy Ain’t Gonna Smash Itself,” and “The Future is Nasty” are two of my favorites).
-Thanks to the poster imagery, Vote Her In serves both as an inspiring manifesto and an enduring snapshot of the women’s Rebellion in action.”
+Rebecca was inspired to write Vote Her In by the 2017 Women’s March in Chicago, and each chapter is named for a poster she photographed (‘The Patriarchy Ain’t Gonna Smash Itself,’ and ‘The Future is Nasty’ are two of my favorites).
+Thanks to the poster imagery, Vote Her In serves both as an inspiring manifesto and an enduring snapshot of the women’s Rebellion in action.” by Karen Hawkins

 Katherine Baicker, Ph.D., Dean, University of Chicago Harris School of Public Policy